-Learn more about IU Bloomington projects in the public arts and public humanities.
+IU Bloomington supports faculty projects that bring public arts and public humanities to campus and the wider community around Indiana.
 Public humanities projects are supported by IU’s Office of the Vice President for Research, the IUB Office of the Vice Provost for Research, and through the New Frontiers in Arts and Humanities program.

 Jazz Girls Day 2019

 Monika Herzig - Senior Lecturer; O'Neill School of Public and Environmental Affairs

 Jazz Girls Day provides advocacy and role models for girls and young women to stay involved in the world of jazz, where the dropout rate in participation from secondary schools to colleges has been shown to be more than 90%.
 Jazz Girls Day 2019 featured harpist, composer, and motivational speaker Destiny Muhammad.
 Female jazz musicians participated in performance clinics and mentoring opportunities.
 After a panel discussion with professional leaders, the young musicians showcased their learning in a concert.
 This national initiative was presented for the first time in Bloomington, free and open to the public.

 To foster community art and commemorate an important piece of community history, the B-Line Express mural has been created along 455 feet of exterior wall on The Warehouse, a community space for youth in Bloomington, Ind., situated along the new Switchyard Park under construction.
 The mural was created with the talents of high school art students, community artists, and Indiana University art students.
 The theme of the wall reflects the time when the railroad was a hub of city life and offers a reflective piece of art for the community to enjoy.